kapost/jasmine-gem/README.markdown

 This uses PhantomJS to load and run the Jasmine suite.

+## Boot.js

+Expects to have a specs_loaded event bound to window.

+'window.addEventListener('specs_loaded')

+see example_boot.js, It was generated using 'jasmine copy_boot_js', and then modified.

+If you are using jasmine-gem, you can add this to your jasmine.yml
+'''
+    boot_dir: spec/javascripts/support

+    boot_files:
+      - boot.js
+'''

 ## Configuration

 Customize `spec/javascripts/support/jasmine.yml` to enumerate the source files, stylesheets, and spec files you would like the Jasmine runner to include.